yt-dlp/yt-dlp/README.md

                                      Implies --quiet and --simulate (unless
                                      --no-simulate is used).
 This option can be used multiple times
+    --print-to-file [WHEN:]TEMPLATE FILE
+                                     Append given template to the file.
+The values of WHEN and TEMPLATE are same as that of --print.
+FILE uses the same syntax as the output template.
+This option can be used multiple times
     -j, --dump-json                  Quiet, but print JSON information for each video.
 Simulate unless --no-simulate is
                                      used.
 See "OUTPUT TEMPLATE" for a